 Copy the public key to your device¶

 You need then to transfer your public key to your device.
 There are multiple ways to do this.
-For example:
+These are a few options:

 Connect the UBports device and the PC with a USB cable.
 Then copy the file using your file-manager.

 Or transfer the key via the internet by mailing it to yourself, or uploading it to your own cloud storage, or webserver, etc.

 You can also connect via adb and use the following command to copy it (Some devices cant support ADB, check the devices page to learn more.):